-1) Turn onto the RRCNCA Scenic Loop (the one and only paved road looping through the NCA) and follow it for approx. 11 miles to the signed Oak Creek Canyon dirt road turn-off.
+1) Get on the Red Rock Canyon NCA Scenic Loop and follow it for approx. 11 miles to the signed Oak Creek Canyon dirt road turn-off.
 Follow the well-maintained dirt road for a mile or two to a well-marked parking area.
 The parking area is spacious and even has a restroom.
 The trailhead, which is at the south end of the parking area, is signed for Oak Creek Canyon.

 Hours the Scenic Drive is open:13-Mile Scenic Drive

 6 a.m. to 8 p.m.

 6 a.m. to 7 p.m.

 Note: these hours are subject to change.
 To be safe and sure, contact the park before visiting.

 The BLM (the agency that manages this area) allows dogs in the backcountry.
 Please keep them leashed and pick up their feces.

 Rainbow Wall can be climbed any time of year, though spring and fall are without question the best seasons.